-You can technically export a CAD model from any CAD application.
+You can technically export a CAD assembly model from any CAD application.
 The Simscape Multibody Link CAD plug-in provides one means to export a model in a valid XML format.
 The plug-in is compatible with three desktop CAD applications: SolidWorks®, PTC® Creo™, and Autodesk® Inventor®.
 The plug-in generates not only the XML multibody description file but also any geometry files required for visualization in the final translated model.

 provides another means to export a CAD model, from a cloud application